AT-Publishing/website/_posts/2016-02-29-exchanges.md

 You might be more lucky on places like YoBit.

+<div id="active-trading-platforms"></div>

 **Most liquid centralized (custodial) altcoin trading platforms:**

-* [Binance](http://bit.ly/china-margin): Wide selection of alts, deep liquidity.
-Does not welcome US traders.
 * [OKEx](http://bit.ly/okex-affilatnet-2020): Smaller selection of alts but easy access to derivatives.
-* [Yobit](https://bit.ly/at-yobit-2020): Busy and very liquid den of wild speculation, big and small alts.
 * [Bitfinex](http://bit.ly/at-bfx-banner2020): Unique selection of alts and now also derivatives (no minimum deposit anymore).
-Does not welcome US traders but KYC is not required.
+Does not welcome US traders but KYC is not required - **[Learn more about Bitfinex here](/coupon-bitfinex-5egv78ytlc/)**
 * [BitMEX](http://bit.ly/atnet-mex): Accessible alt derivatives and high leverage.
 Requires KYC, does not welcome US traders.
+* [Binance](http://bit.ly/china-margin): Wide selection of alts, deep liquidity.
+Does not welcome US traders.
+* [Yobit](https://bit.ly/at-yobit-2020): Busy and very liquid den of wild speculation, big and small alts.

 **Avoid these trading platforms** - Poloniex, [HitBTC](https://www.reddit.com/r/BitcoinMarkets/comments/461rhm/a_warning_to_avoid_hitbtc/) and new unknown exchanges that will not have enough liquidity.